bioinfo-arctic/FSK2053/Spring_2026/Practice_2.2_Data_wrangling_one_dataset.md

 data_tuna
 ```
 ---

+---
+#### Small challenge!
+Write a code and tell what is the country with the most catches.
+Create a barplot with the total catches per country, sorted by catch.
+---

 #### The function `mutate()`

 Mutate will add new columns as a result of vector calculations using other values of the table.